 Answer yes if your organisation enforces multi-factor authentication on all public facing services that it uses (this includes third party web based services).

-Typically, to gain access to a system you need a unique user ID (a username) and a password.
-Multi-factor authentication requires you to pass a third barrier that usually involves you presenting something that only you own to the system.
-For example, by using your phone or a One Time Password generator the system is checking that you have a third recognised factor.
+Traditionally, to gain access to a system you need a unique user ID (a username) and a password.
+Multi-factor authentication (MFA) requires you to pass an additional barrier that usually involves presenting something that only you own.
+For example, using your phone or a one-time password (OTP) generator allows the system to verify a recognised second factor.

 Implementing MFA is a key control that greatly increases the confidentiality of your data.
-It prevents people who know your password (from finding it out through previous data breaches for example, known as credential surfing) or who can deduce your password (through a brute force attack, trying common passwords that you may use until they find the right one) from easily gaining access to a system.
+It prevents attackers who know your password (i.e. through previous data breaches, known as credential stuffing) or who can figure out your password (through brute force or other password attacks) from easily gaining access to a system.

 If you would like to contribute to this article or provide feedback, please email knowledge@riskledger.com.
 Contributors will be recognised on our contributors page.